slink-to-unlock/autosink-data-elt/README.md

 ### `make lint`

 - To use the `.vscode` settings, install the `pylint` extension.
-- Overrides the options specified in the `pyproject.toml` file to lint the code.
+- Override the options specified in the `pyproject.toml` file to lint the code with the default settings of the linter.

 ### `make format`

-- Uses google's `yapf` formatter.
+- The formatter uses google's `yapf`.
-- Overrides the options specified in the `pyproject.toml` file to format the code.
+- Override the options specified in the `pyproject.toml` file to format the code with the default settings of the `yapf` formatter.
 - To use the `.vscode` settings, install the `yapf` extension.

 ### `make test`

-- Uses `unittest` for testing.
+- The test uses `unittest`.
 - Supports both `test_*.py` and `*_test.py` patterns.
-- The test file must be connected to `__init__.py` up to the location of the test file.
+- The test file must be connected to `__init__.py` up to the location where the test file exists.

 ### `make publish`